Delaware Court Records

 What Are Delaware Traffic Court Records?

-Delaware Traffic Court Records refer to files that hold comprehensive information on motor vehicle violations that were handled in the traffic courts in Delaware.
-The documents may contain the motorist offender’s information, traffic ticket charges, citations, exhibits, and case dockets.
+Delaware Traffic Court Records refer to files containing comprehensive information on motor vehicle violations handled in Delaware traffic courts.
+The documents may contain the motorist offender's information, traffic ticket charges, citations, exhibits, and case dockets.
 A Custodian is responsible for managing and preserving the records.

 Which Courts in Delaware Have Jurisdiction to Hear Traffic Violation Matters?

-In the State of Delaware, the Justice of Peace Court and the Court of Common Pleas Traffic Court in New Castle County have concurrent jurisdiction to hear traffic violation matters.
-Part of the state’s judicial system, they’re authorized by statute to hear and exact judgment on offenders who violate the motor vehicle laws and regulations of the State.
-The Justice of Peace Court has original jurisdiction over Delaware traffic violations and infractions; including traffic offenses committed by juveniles aged 16 to 17 years old, or older.
-Given that the violation is not within the Family Court’s jurisdiction.
+In Delaware, the Justice of the Peace Court and the Court of Common Pleas Traffic Court in New Castle County have concurrent jurisdiction to hear traffic violation matters.
+Part of the state's judicial system is that they're authorized by statute to hear and exact judgment on offenders who violate the state's motor vehicle laws and regulations.
+The Justice of Peace Court has original jurisdiction over Delaware traffic violations and infractions, including traffic offenses committed by juveniles aged 16 to 17 or older.
+Given that the violation is not within the Family Court's jurisdiction.
+In more severe cases, such as felony overspeeding in Delaware, the matter may be elevated and prosecuted under higher criminal court procedures.

-Ticketed motorists who have been convicted in the Justice of Peace Court can appeal to transfer their cases to the Court of Common Pleas Traffic Court.
-The Court of Common Pleas Traffic Court has a distinct procedure where it combines the arraignment and trial into one court appearance to expedite the trial process and it can accept appeals except motor vehicle violations that involved driving after judgment prohibited and driving under the influence.
+Ticketed motorists convicted in the Justice of Peace Court can appeal to transfer their cases to the Court of Common Pleas Traffic Court.
+The Court of Common Pleas Traffic Court has a distinct procedure where it combines the arraignment and trial into one court appearance to expedite the trial process, and it can accept appeals except for motor vehicle violations that involve driving after judgment prohibited and driving under the influence.

 What to Do When You Get a Traffic Ticket in Delaware

-A resident or nonresident of Delaware can get a traffic ticket if he/she fails to comply with the motor vehicle laws of the State.
-Delaware statute gives law enforcement officers the authority to ticket any motorist who is believed to have committed a motor vehicle violation.
-This includes running a red light, speed violations, driving without a seatbelt, disregarding traffic direction orders, illegal overtaking, and any other moving/ non-moving violation.
+Delaware residents and nonresidents can get traffic tickets if they fail to comply with the state's motor vehicle laws.
+Delaware statute gives law enforcement officers the authority to ticket any motorist believed to have committed a motor vehicle violation.
+This includes running a red light, speed violations, driving without a seatbelt, disregarding traffic direction orders, illegal overtaking, and any other moving or non-moving violation.

-An individual who breaks a traffic law is issued a traffic ticket by the law enforcement officer.
-He/she may request the ticket to be a voluntary assessment or the arresting officer may offer it.
+An individual who breaks a traffic law is issued a traffic ticket by a law enforcement officer.
+They may request the ticket to be a voluntary assessment, or the arresting officer may offer it.
 This action gives the individual two options:

-- He/she may pay the traffic ticket without a trial, or
+- They may pay the traffic ticket without a trial, or

-- He/she may choose the not-guilty/ contest plea and go to trial to defend the allegation(s)
+- They may choose the not-guilty/ contest plea and go to trial to defend the allegation(s)

-When the traffic ticket is not classified as a voluntary assessment, he/she is required to appear in court to answer for the violation, without fail, at the time, date and location stated on the summons.
+When a traffic ticket is not classified as a voluntary assessment, the driver is required to appear in court to answer for the violation, without fail, at the time, date, and location stated on the summons.

-Persons who fail to answer a summons to appear in court, or pay the fee of a voluntary assessment ticket are liable to face consequences.
-If they fail to answer a summons, they may be liable to pay a fine, not under $25 or over $50 for a first offense.
-For consequent offenses, motorists may be liable for a fine not under $50 or over $100.
-He/ she may also be subject to a term of imprisonment between 2 to15 days, or both.
-If they fail to pay a voluntary assessment ticket: A suspension of the individual’s driver’s license or permit, or driving rights in the State of Delaware.
+Persons who fail to answer a summons to appear in court or pay a voluntary assessment ticket fee are liable to face consequences.
+If they fail to answer a summons, they may be liable to pay a fine not under $25 or over $50 for a first offense.
+For consequent offenses, motorists may be liable for a fine of not under $50 or over $100.
+They may also be imprisoned between 2 and 15 days, or both if they fail to pay a voluntary assessment ticket, a suspension of the individual's driver's license or permit, or driving rights in the State of Delaware.

 How Do I Pay a Traffic Ticket in Delaware

-- Individuals may visit the closest/ any Justice of the Peace Criminal Court with a copy of the ticket to make payment
+- Individuals may visit the closest Justice of the Peace Criminal Court with a copy of the ticket to make payment

-- They may enclose the fine and copy of the ticket, and mail it to:
+- They may enclose the fine and a copy of the ticket, and mail it to:

 State of Delaware